RuannJS/RuannJS/README.md

 - Graduating with my bachelor's degree in Analysis and Systems Development.
 - Gaining practical experience through a trainee or junior developer position.
 - Contributing to open-source projects and collaborating with the developer community.

+## 🌱 Projects

+I've been actively working on personal projects to apply and deepen my knowledge.
+Some of my recent projects include:

+- [Project 1](https://github.com/RuannJS/codeleap-code-test): Frontend code test for CodeLeap
+- [Project 2](https://github.com/RuannJS/Lavor): Lavor is a full-stack real estate marketplace web application that simplifies property buying and selling.

 ## 📫 Contact